 Hotel St. Louis Autograph Collection

 Open for just under a year, the Hotel St. Louis will not disappoint.
 The vibe is high class boutique style hotel, with amazing food, and even better service.
-The staff treats you like family, and Cooper actually did try to adopt one of the doormen, Pila, to become a third grandpa for him.
+The staff treats you like family, and our son actually did try to adopt one of the doormen, Pila, to become a third grandpa for him.
 They met multiple times each day to talk about sports, work ethic, baseball, and just about everything else in between.

 We had planned on getting a photo of the two of them together but we messed up our schedule and didn’t realize Pila was off work the day we were heading home.
-Coop was literally in tears for the first hour of our drive back home because he didn’t get a chance to say goodbye, which further adds to the fact that we need to go back soon (although we did exchange numbers so Coop can still check in and let him know how baseball season is going).
+Our son was literally in tears for the first hour of our drive back home because he didn’t get a chance to say goodbye, which further adds to the fact that we need to go back soon (although we did exchange numbers so we can still check in and let him know how baseball season is going).
 (Updated to add that we have talked to Pila since the pandemic and he is doing well!)